GCY/GCY.github.io/_portfolio/1099-wxRovio.md

 <a href="https://github.com/GCY/wxRovio">Github</a>
 </p>

-Rovio is a Wi-Fi enabled robot manufactured by WowWee which lets its user view what the robot's webcam sees from anywhere in the world.
-It can be accessed and controlled via an internet connection from any PC, Mac, Cell Phone, Smartphone, PDA or PSP.
+Rovio is a Wi-Fi enabled robot manufactured by WowWee, which lets its user view what the robot’s webcam sees from anywhere in the world.
+It can be accessed and controlled via an internet connection from any PC, Mac, Cell Phone, Smartphone, PDA, or PSP.

 The Rovio uses a Killough platform for omnidirectional motion.